 Sometimes you will want to stay more than one night in a destination.
 We learned from our New Orleans road trip that staying only one night at a beach destination is not enough.
 Therefore when planning our Memphis Road Trip this summer, we opted for 2 nights in Panama City Beach.
 This way we had a full day at the beach in addition to the first evening and last morning.

 Likewise, our plan after Memphis was to travel home through Georgia and stay overnight in the mountains.
 After several days of active sightseeing and Blues Clubs we wanted time for relaxation.
 We didn’t think one night was enough.
 We intended to stay two nights in a cabin so we could take advantage of hiking trails and soaking in a Jacuzzi.
-Unfortunately, we cancelled most of our trip due to Covid-19.
+Unfortunately, we canceled most of our trip due to Covid-19.
 I will however, write up the itinerary as an example of a well planned road trip.

 Road Trip Guide: Driving Breaks